oliverius/logo/docs/part4.markdown

 ```

 which is it infinitely easier to read.
 I wish I spent more time doing it like this before.
 This will also help us when we try nested loops, so we can see what's going on at a glance.
 ## Repeat should have two methods, begin and end
-I want to keep the logic for `repeat` out of the parsing loop, so I had `execute_repeat` and the logic when closing the loop directly in the parsing loop.
-I will rename `execute_repeat` to `execute_repeat_begin` and the logic for `]` to `execute_repeat_end`.
-At this point in time we don't need to do anything else, we will refactor more when we do multiple loops and later with the control flow primitive `if`.
+I want to keep the logic for `repeat` out of the parsing loop, so I had `execute_repeat()` and the logic when closing the loop directly in the parsing loop.
+I will rename `execute_repeat()` to `execute_repeat_begin()` and the logic for `]` to `execute_repeat_end()`.
+At this point in time we don't need to do anything else, we will refactor more when we do multiple loops and later with the primitive `if` for control flow.
 ## Tokenizer as a class
-It is becoming obvious that it is easier to deal with classes, although having to use `this.` with everything is killing me as I am not used to it in C# where I come from.
+It is becoming obvious that it is easier to deal with classes, although preceding everything with `this` is killing me as I am not used to it in C# where I come from.

 So the tokenizer has been refactored to be a class, not a function.
 This will help when we implement the proper tokenizer and not the simple one we have now (the one I called poor man's tokenizer).

-I was also not happy having the tokenizer receiving a DOM element (the editor) because in my opinion the tokenizer needs to receive only text and spits out tokens, that's all.
+I was also not happy having the tokenizer receiving a DOM element (the editor) because in my opinion the tokenizer needs to receive only text and spits out tokens, that's all ([separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) again).
 So I moved out the editor reference outside.
-As such, we won't need a constructor for tokenizer and we will pass the text to the `tokenize` method instead.
+As such, we won't need a constructor for tokenizer and we will pass the text to the `tokenize()` method instead.

 The code outside the classes is now:

 ```javascript